1. Take advantage of tax deductions

 However, paying for health insurance can provide a double benefit when you’re self-employed.
 Not only does it ensure you have coverage for medical expenses, but the IRS lets you deduct all or part of your insurance premium, lowering your tax bill and saving you money.

-Small business owners have tax-advantaged retirement savings options, including a Solo 401(k) for self-employed individuals without employees.
 How can it reduce taxable income?
 Simple — the contributions you make are tax deductible.
-Plus, the account grows tax-deferred until retirement.
+Plus, the limits are higher than IRA contribution caps, and the account grows tax-free until retirement.

-5. Hire through the Work Opportunity Tax Credit
+6. Hire through the Work Opportunity Tax Credit

 For instance, suppose you own a cleaning company and hire a veteran who recently returned from serving overseas.
 In addition to becoming eligible for the WOTC, you can give someone who has faced employment challenges a chance to succeed.

-6. Reimburse using an accountable plan
+7. Reimburse business expenses with an accountable plan

 If your employee takes a business trip and incurs expenses such as airfare, lodging, and meals, you can reimburse them for these expenses and write them off as a business expense.
-However, to qualify for the deduction, you must have an accountable plan that meets IRS requirements and provide detailed documentation and receipts to prove that the expenses are legitimate business expenses.

 Suppose you own a construction company and want to buy a new excavator for $150,000.
 The IRS allows you to offset a portion of that amount over several years due to the excavator’s aging and wear and tear.
 There are various depreciation methods available, so it’s essential to consult with your tax professional to determine the best approach for minimizing your tax bill.